chenjianjx/frontend-backend-nginx-docker-compose-sample/README.md

 mvn spring-boot:run -Dagentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000
 ```

-Alternatively, I can just use IDE or any other feasible way to start the backend
+Alternatively, I can start it with an IDE or any other feasible way in Java

+Then check the backend: http://localhost:8080/api/foo

 ####  Finally visit the system